Parents as Teachers

 Program Goals

-The four goals of Parents as Teachers are:
+The goals of Parents as Teachers for parents/caregivers receiving services are:

-• Increase parent knowledge of early childhood development and improve parenting practices
+• Increase parent knowledge of early childhood development and improve positive parenting practices.

 • Increase children's school readiness and school success